passion-dev37/MERN_Admin_App/README.md

 ---

-## Installation

-- All the `code` required to get started
-- Images of what it should look like

 ### Clone

 - Clone this repo to your local machine using HTTPS `https://github.com/MarkZhuVUW/My-MERN-stack-Admin-App.git`

 ### Setup

-- If you want more syntax highlighting, format your code like this:

 > update and install this package first